maplesond/spectre/doc/source/netview.rst

 Network Viewer
 ==============

 The Network Viewing tool allows users to visualise networks that are stored as "network" blocks within a nexus file.
+The tool also provides options for orientating and controlling nodes labels positions, size, styles etc.

 Opening a file